 “By the time you usually notice hair loss, it has insidiously been going on for months before that,” Dr. Lamees shares.
 “Everyone thinks it is a sudden occurrence and it should just as quickly be rectified, but it takes months to rectify fully.
 Be patient!”

 “Hair cells are one of the fastest dividing cells of the body,” Dr. Lamees says.
 “However, they are non-essential for living.
 What usually happens is that hair cells are the last cells to get nutrition.
-For healthy hair you really want to make sure your intake of vitamins and minerals are on the higher side of normal.
+For healthy hair, you really want to make sure your intake of vitamins and minerals is on the higher side of normal.
 There is no one vitamin that is more important than the other in hair, so you need many different vitamins, as they all play a role in producing (and keeping) hair cells and follicles healthy.
-The most important vitamins that we know play an important part in hair growth are vitamins A, D, B complex (not just biotin), vitamin E, iron and zinc.
-I also like horsetail extract, which is very silica rich.”
+The most important vitamins that we know play an important part in hair growth are vitamins A, D, B complex (not just biotin), vitamin E, iron, and zinc.
+I also like horsetail extract, which is very silica-rich.”

 “Taking in the right minerals is one thing, but your body actually absorbing those minerals is an entirely different matter,” she shares.
 “The main reason why a lot of people don’t see results from taking supplement pills and gummies is that the body absorbs only three to 20 percent of them.
 However, with DL.MD 13.5.1 Multivitamin, the absorption rate is closer to 98 percent.
 You know that what you are taking is actually getting absorbed and utilized by your body.
 Many of my clients have seen a noticeable reduction in hair loss in four weeks of use.”

 How a Stylist Recommends You Treat Hair Loss

 Redken brand ambassador and colorist Ryan Pearl assures some hair loss is normal, though stress is a common culprit.